keboola/connection-docs/components/index.md

 ## Creating Component Configuration
-To create a new component configuration, select *Components* from the top navigation and then select one of the component categories (extractor, writer, or application):
+To create a new component configuration, select *Components* from the top navigation and then select one of the component categories (Extractors, Writers, or Applications):

 {: .image-popup}
 ![Screenshot - Create Configuration](/components/configuration-1.png)